Information détaillée concernant le cours

 The Basics of Academic Writing in English: Academic Writing 1 (101)

 This training course covers the importance of audience design, the paragraph as the basic unit of writing in English, and distinctions between academic English and other varieties of English.
 These concepts and their application are crucial for publishing in scientific contexts.

 The workshop is designed for doctoral candidates who are not native English speakers.
 Please review carefully the information below before you request registration.

 The course is aimed at doctoral candidates who have reached the B2 level of the Common European Framework of Reference for Languages (CEFR).
 To assess your level, please use the following tool based on the CEFR: ec.europa.eu.

-Participants are strongly recommended to take this as a first training course prior to Academic Writing 2.
+Participants are strongly recommended to take this or an equivalent course as a first training course prior to Academic Writing 2.

 The main aim of the course is to support the development of the individual writer's skill, confidence, and ease when writing texts necessary to complete their doctorate.
 By the end of the course, participants should be able to: